2019 Manbij bombing: Casualties

 The total death toll is believed to be 19, including 15 local SDF fighters.
 Three other American servicemen were also injured.
 The Islamic State of Iraq and the Levant claimed responsibility.

 Aftermath

 U.S. President Donald Trump paid tribute to the fallen Americans during a trip to Dover Air Force Base in the US state of Delaware on 19 January, where their remains were received.

-A second joint convoy of U.S. and allied Kurdish forces in northeastern Syria was hit in al-Hasakah 5 days later, there were no casualties, with two Kurdish fighters were lightly wounded in the blast.
+A second joint convoy of U.S. and allied Kurdish forces in northeastern Syria was hit in al-Hasakah 5 days later.
+There were no serious casualties, but two Kurdish fighters were lightly wounded in the blast.